ArealTeamM2AIC/Remote-Sensing-Image/starting_kit_preprocessed/README.md

 This is a starting kit for the Remote Sensing Image Scene Classification.
 We use the NWPU-RESISC45 satelite dataset from [link](https://project.inria.fr/aerialimagelabeling/).
-The data set contains 31500 of satelite images of 45 class, each having 700 images.
+The data set contains 9100 of satelite images of 13 class, each having 700 images.
+The data was preproccessed with a deep CNN (AlexNet) to make the learning task easier for less advanced machine learning algorithms.

 References and credits: